demirantay/notebook/co.md

 # Practical

 > From the specializations above I chose full-stack/dev-ops.
 So if you are reading this and dont like it, tough shit create your own syllabus.
 Each category (intro, frontend, backend, devops) is divided into 3 packets.
 First packet is learning the subjects.
 Second packet is for feynman-noting the subjects.
+Third one contains the practice projects.

 # Intro